mtrimpe/authzen/api/authorization-api-1_0.md

 {: #example-access-evaluation-request title="Example of an HTTPS Access Evaluation Request"}

 ### HTTPS Access Evaluation Response
 The success response to an Access Evaluation Request is an Access Evaluation Response.
-It is an HTTPS response with a `status` code of `200`, and `content-type` of `application/json`.
+It is an HTTPS response with an HTTP status code of `200`, and `Content-Type` of `application/json`.
 Its body is a JSON object that contains the Access Evaluation Response, as defined in {{access-evaluation-response}}.

 Following is a non-normative example of an HTTPS Access Evaluation Response: